Thursday, June 18, 2026

 -end-

 It looks like I've written this poem for myself, looking at myself in a mirror.
+Or even to my mother.
 However, it was actually written to my namesake, Angela Hook, a former member of HOD Toastmasters, who was very active in finding us new venues when our group had to move.
 She also performed poetry at our club meeting and at larger multi club area contests.
 In 2025 she fell and is now in bed and cannot attend meetings, although she has been visited by busy club President Martin Doe.

 Please share links to your favourite poems and posts.